-- 1.10 The Council is required by law to determine planning applications in accordance with the development plan unless material considerations indicate otherwise.
-Statutory development plans are therefore very important plans, which have to be carefully prepared, subjected to public scrutiny, and examined by independent Planning Inspectors, before they can be adopted. - 1.11 Until 2004, the statutory development plan for Walsall was contained within a single plan: the Walsall Unitary Development Plan (UDP).
+- 1.12 The Council is required by law to determine planning applications in accordance with the development plan unless material considerations indicate otherwise.
+Statutory development plans are therefore very important plans, which have to be carefully prepared, subjected to public scrutiny, and examined by independent Planning Inspectors, before they can be adopted. - 1.13 Until 2004, the statutory development plan for Walsall was contained within a single plan: the Walsall Unitary Development Plan (UDP).
 However, the 2004 planning reforms changed this.
-The legal definition of the statutory development plan (in Section 38 and Schedule 8 of the Planning and Compulsory Purchase Act 2004 as amended) currently comprises "Saved" policies in adopted old plans and the development plan documents adopted or approved for the area.
-Regional Spatial Strategies were also formerly part of the development plan until they were revoked under the Localism Act 2011.

-- 1.12 The Walsall UDP policies were automatically "saved" under the transitional arrangements for the new planning system for 3 years from adoption.
-However, in response to a request from the Council, a Direction issued by the Secretary of State in December 2007 saved permanently almost all of the policies in the plan.
-The four policies which were not "saved" ceased to have effect from 8th March 2008. - 1.13 The adoption of the BCCS means that some of the "saved" UDP policies have now been replaced by new policies in the BCCS.
-However, the "saved" policies that have not been replaced by the BCCS will remain part of the development plan until they are replaced by policies in future DPDs.
-Appendix 2 lists the policies in the 2005 Walsall UDP, showing which ones have not been "saved," which ones have been replaced by new BCCS policies, and which ones are likely to be replaced by the new DPDs it is proposed to prepare. - 1.14 In addition to the UDP and BCCS, the Council has prepared various Supplementary Planning Guidance (SPG) documents and Supplementary Planning Documents (SPDs) to elaborate and explain UDP policies.
+The legal definition of the statutory development plan (in Section 38 and Schedule 8 of the Planning and Compulsory Purchase Act 2004 as amended) currently comprises 'saved' policies in adopted old plans and the development plan documents adopted or approved for the area.
+Regional Spatial Strategies were also formerly part of the development plan until they were revoked under the Localism Act 2011. - 1.14 The Walsall UDP policies were automatically 'saved' under the transitional arrangements for the new planning system for 3 years from adoption.
+However, in response to a request from the Council, a Direction issued by the Secretary of State in December 2007 saved almost all of the policies in the plan.3 Four policies that were not 'saved' ceased to have effect from 8th March 2008. - 1.15 The adoption of the BCCS means that some of the 'saved' UDP policies have now been replaced by new policies in the BCCS.
+However, the 'saved' policies that have not been replaced by the BCCS will remain part of the development plan until they are replaced by policies in future DPDs.
+Appendix 2 lists the policies in the 2005 Walsall UDP, showing which ones have not been 'saved', which ones have been replaced by policies in the BCCS, and which ones are likely to be replaced by the new DPDs it is proposed to prepare. - 1.16 In addition to the UDP and BCCS, the Council has prepared various Supplementary Planning Guidance (SPG) documents and Supplementary Planning Documents (SPDs) to elaborate and explain UDP policies.
 As mentioned above, SPDs no longer have to be included in the LDS, although the SPDs that have been completed, revised or revoked are listed in Appendix 4.

-Relationship of Walsall Local Plan to Other Plans
+The Relationship of Walsall's Local Plan to Other Plans

-- 1.15 As well as providing the overall planning framework for the area and being consistent with other development plans for adjoining areas, the Local Plan is expected to be sensitive to related local requirements and aspirations.
-Accordingly, the BCCS embraced the proposals of the Sustainable Community Strategies prepared by the authorities' Local Strategic Partnerships (in Walsall the Walsall Borough Strategic Partnership, WBSP), and other local strategies. - 1.16 Future work on the Local Plan could support community aspirations for 'neighbourhood planning'.
-However, no applications to set up neighbourhood forums or prepare neighbourhood plans have been submitted in Walsall to date.
-Any neighbourhood plans would need to be in conformity with the framework provided by the BCCS and emerging SAD and AAP.
+1.17 As well as providing the overall planning framework for the area and being consistent with other development plans for adjoining areas, the Local Plan is expected to be sensitive to related local requirements and aspirations.
+Accordingly, the BCCS embraced the proposals of the Sustainable Community Strategies prepared by the authorities' Local Strategic Partnerships (in Walsall the 'Walsall Borough Strategic Partnership', WBSP), and other local strategies.
+The Deregulation